treegroves/portfolio-gatsby/src/projects/javascript-carnival.md

 ---
  # JavaScript Carnival

-JavaScript Carnival was a series of Kata like projects I created for as part of the Dev Academy Aotearoa's Foundations course.
+JavaScript Carnival was a series of Kata-like projects I created as part of the Dev Academy Aotearoa's Foundations course.
 We created several programs, with various carnival themes (Think Unicorns, Clowns, Wack-a-mole).
 It was a bit of fun, but it also shows how I have learned and applied JavaScript.

 [Check out the codebase here](https://github.com/treegroves/javascript-carnival)